snowdriftcoop/snowdrift/TEXTEDITORS.md

   between projects that use different GHC versions.
-* *Note: ghc-mod will fail if it sees a dist/ directory which is made when you run snowdrift via `stack exec yesod devel`, so until yesod-bin is updated to use Stack directly, using ghc-mod requires manually starting and stopping the site via `stack exec Snowdrift Development` and make sure there's no dist/ directory.*
+* *Note: ghc-mod will fail if it sees a dist/ directory which is made when you run snowdrift via `stack exec yesod devel`, so until yesod-bin is updated to use Stack directly, delete (or rename) the /dist directory and instead of `yesod devel`, run site via `stack exec Snowdrift Development`.*

 Other useful Atom packages to consider: